KNOW AGENDA FOUNDATION

 Know Agenda Foundation can assist multiple organizations working together who may want one provider to provide fiscal administration for the partnership.
 Fiscal sponsorship is an efficient, economic way to reduce the cost of running an organization and still maintain the integrity of the organization’s purpose.

-Black Food Fund (Portland, Oregon) The Black Food Fund seeks to contribute to building just and resilient regional food economies that support ecological land stewardship, racial justice, and economic opportunity.
-The purpose of the Black Food Fund is to gather resources to address root causes and fuel transformative, Black-led change in our regional food system.
-Contributions to the Black Food Fund will support mid-to-long-term COVID economic recovery, addressing key issues related to land justice, climate resiliency, and economic opportunity for Black land stewards and food entrepreneurs.
+Black Food Fund (Portland, Oregon) Black Food Fund seeks to contribute to building just and resilient regional food economies that support ecological land stewardship, racial justice, and economic opportunity.
+The purpose of the Black Food Fund is to gather resources to address root causes and fuel transformative, Black-led change in regional food systems.
+Contributions to the Black Food Fund will support small grants, mid-to-long-term COVID economic recovery, and addressing key issues related to land justice, climate resiliency, and economic opportunity for Black land stewards and food entrepreneurs.

 Website: www.blackfoodfund.com